-The ABO is introducing a Quarterly Questions Pilot Program to evaluate the effectiveness of using an alternative method for assessing the knowledge of practicing ophthalmologists.
-The proposed approach is a shorter, more frequent assessment model through which physicians answer questions via computer, tablet, or mobile device and a pass/fail decision is made based on their performance over time.
+Quarterly Questions is a pilot program being tested by the Board as an alternative method for assessing the knowledge of practicing ophthalmologists.
+The program, currently optional for all diplomates, uses a longitudinal assessment model where a pass/fail decision is made on diplomate performance over time.
 If the pilot is successful, the new program may replace the DOCK Examination.

-The Quarterly Questions Pilot Program focuses on: 1.) fundamental knowledge needed in the everyday practice of ophthalmology (40 questions); and 2.) the application of knowledge from up to five self-selected journal articles from a list of 15 options (10 questions).
+The Quarterly Questions Pilot Program focuses on fundamental knowledge needed in the everyday practice of ophthalmology (40 questions) and the application of knowledge from five self-selected journal articles from a list of 15 options (10 questions).
 The 40 fundamental knowledge questions, based on the things ophthalmologists see and do every day, should not require preparation in advance.
 However, a content outline for these questions is available.
 The journal portion will require reading five articles from a list of 15 options.
-The articles will be available at the beginning of 2017 and the 10 article-based questions will be delivered in Q4 (October).
+Article options are listed here and the 10 article-based questions will be delivered in Q4 (October).

 In summary, Quarterly Questions will ask participants to:

 - Answer a total of 50 questions over the course of 2017.
-Questions will be delivered in batches on a quarterly basis beginning in April 2017.
+New questions will be delivered each quarter.

 - Answer each question, without the use of outside resources, within 1 minute.
 Questions can be answered one at a time, in small batches, or all in one sitting, provided all questions are answered by December 31.